anirac-tech/memverse_project/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] Tested with `debugPrint()` usage
     - [ ] Tested with `log()` usage
 - [ ] Confirmed CI pipeline fails when prohibited logging methods are used
-- [ ] Confirmed all documentation is accurate and helpful
+- [ ] Confirmed CI formatting check passes after running `fix_generated_localizations.sh`

-## Documentation
+- [ ] Confirmed all new/updated documentation renders correctly and links are valid

-- Added documentation about flavors:
+- [ ] (If Lint Package Enabled) Verified custom lint rules flag errors and quick fixes work in IDE

-    - `flavors_info_for_users.md`: End-user explanation of app versions
+## Outstanding Issues / Next Steps

-    - `flavor_info_for_devs.md`: Technical implementation details for developers
+- Resolve dependency conflicts for the `memverse_lints` package or disable it.
-- Updated `README.md` with logging standards and flavor information
+- Investigate a potentially more robust fix for localization file formatting.
-- Updated `CONTRIBUTING.md` with development guidelines for logging
+- Address any specific CodeRabbit / manual review comments.